 You’ve likely seen the circus act of a clown on a unicycle balancing spinning plates on skinny poles while pedaling around the arena.
-If you’ve decided to go back to school to earn your degree while working full-time, raising a family and having a life, you may feel like juggling those things is just as impossible.
+If you’ve decided to go back to school to earn your degree while working full-time, raising a family, and having a life, you may feel like juggling those things is just as impossible.
 However, like with the clown on the unicycle, it’s all about balance.
 You can learn how with practice!
-Here are four best practices to help in the “juggle” of maintaining work-life balance.

 Assess your Calendar

 Before starting online classes, or if you feel like you are drowning after enrolling, sit down with your calendar and walk through your weekly and monthly schedule.
 Be honest with yourself.
-First, identify the non-negotiable activities, apart from work, that are hard commitments of your time – things like kids’ ballgames or recitals, church, weekly date night, helping the kids with homework, or board meetings – whatever your priorities are.
+First, identify the non-negotiable activities that are hard commitments of your time – things like kids’ ballgames or recitals, church, weekly date night, helping the kids with homework, or board meetings – whatever your priorities are.
 Put those on your calendar in red.

 Employ a Support System